The judging panel are representatives of sector organisations and/or specialists in a particular area and represent international regions.

 It is their substantial experience in the sector that truly makes the International Green Gown Awards sector owned.

-Each of our partner organisations provides at least one representative to be a judge:
+Each of our partner organisations provides at least one representative to be a judge, as well as other invited guest judges:

 Judging Process